-Another special aspect in our program is that our students are engaged with at least one real hands-on project, they are involved with the whole process of designing and building of a real project with real clients, through which, they learn how to develop concepts through dialogue and reflexive thinking.
-Also, collaboration is crucial in our training, two out of 4 studio projects are conducted as team work, students are requested to team up with their peers from different countries of preferably different continents.
-Our staffs are also composed of different backgrounds, our intention is to provide a truly global environment for students to open up their vision.
+Another special aspect in our program is that our students are engaged with at least one real hands-on project.
+They are involved with the whole process of designing and building of a real project with real clients, through which they learn how to develop concepts through dialogue and reflexive thinking.
+Also, collaboration is crucial in our training, 2 out of 4 studio projects are conducted as team work, students are requested to team up with their peers from different countries of preferably different continents.
+Our staff is also composed of different backgrounds, and our intention is to provide a truly global environment for students to open up their vision.

 «Be prepared to engage yourself with a life of discovery.»